Chia-Network/chia-docs/docs/03consensus/attacks_and_countermeasures.md

 However, Chia also chose not to increase the number of blocks per slot to a number greater than 32.
 The reason was because increasing the number of blocks per sub-slot even further would decrease the time between blocks.
 This would allow a VDF that is only slightly faster than all others to orphan blocks more easily.
 As it stands, with 32 blocks per slot, an attacker would need to have a significantly faster VDF than everyone else in order to successfully orphan any blocks.

-Furthermore, the Stanford paper [Tse et. al, 1] shows that increasing the number of blocks per challenge increases security at a very slow rate, so increasing this number slightly does not provide much benefit.
+Furthermore, the [Stanford paper](https://cs.stanford.edu/people/eroberts/courses/soco/projects/public-key-cryptography/history.html#:~:text=The%20idea%20of%20public%20key,known%20as%20the%20knapsack%20problem)[Tse et. al, 1] shows that increasing the number of blocks per challenge increases security at a very slow rate, so increasing this number slightly does not provide much benefit.

 If the attacker were to manipulate the difficulty, they could change it so that they get fewer reward blocks per slot.
 Then they could either include or exclude each block, and exponentially extend all chains simultaneously.
-This would allow the attackers to multiply their space by a small factor [1].
+This would allow the attacker to multiply their space by a small factor [[1](https://cs.stanford.edu/people/eroberts/courses/soco/projects/public-key-cryptography/history.html#:~:text=The%20idea%20of%20public%20key,known%20as%20the%20knapsack%20problem)].
 It is not clear whether this attack gains very much, since the attacker must change the difficulty, which requires sacrificing some weight.
 However, to prevent this attack, there is a requirement that at least 16 reward chain blocks must be created for a challenge block to be included.
 This brings the required attacker space in the worst case scenario from 27% up to 42%.

 ## Faster VDF and 46% of space
 The 46% attack gets worse if the attacker’s VDF is faster.
 Let’s assume the attacker’s VDF is 2x faster than the second-fastest VDF.
 Then their chain will be able to create challenges and blocks at 2x the rate of the rest of the network, which means they can create a "heavier" chain with the same amount of space.